 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $8,300.
+To calculate a more personalized cost visit the net price calculator.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - Out-of-State: $6,200-$7,390